-On 1st July Hambleton Hall in Rutland celebrates its 40th birthday.
+On 1st July Hambleton Hall in Rutland celebrated its 40th birthday.
 Tim and Stefa Hart, the couple who set up Hambleton Hall in 1980 are still directly involved in the management of the hotel and will be leading the anniversary celebrations.

 “I feel fortunate that I left banking early in my career and went into the hospitality business.
 It has brought us enormous pleasure every year.
 Although the hotel has remained small with 17 bedrooms and one restaurant since the outset, we have continually evolved each area to reflect changing guest needs which has renewed enthusiasm and motivation.”
 Tim summarises.